Dartmoor National Park, Devon TQ13 8RE

 Leave the M5 motorway just south of Exeter at exit 31 and follow the A38 direction Plymouth.
 After approx 11 miles turn right on to the A382 direction Bovey Tracey.
 After 9 miles, in Moretonhampstead, turn left onto the B3212 direction Postbridge.
 After approx 2 miles entrance to Bovey Castle is on your left.

-There is no doubting Bovey Castle's 5-star credentials as a great sporting estate and ideal weekend retreat - England's equivalent to the likes of Gleneagles and Turnberry in Scotland, or the K Club in Ireland.
+There's no doubting Bovey Castle's 5-star credentials as a great sporting estate and ideal weekend retreat - England's equivalent to the likes of Gleneagles and Turnberry in Scotland, or the K Club in Ireland (Golf World, 2019).
 However, in terms of the golf course's length and grandeur, Bovey Castle is not quite up there with its celtic rivals.

 The front-nine, played on pleasant and flattish parkland terrain, contains some of the tightest holes you'll play on a championship golf course.
 Small ponds and the River Bovey ensure that water is never far away - the river has to be crossed on the opening seven holes.
 The tightness and relative shortness of several of the par-4's calls for great accuracy from the tee.
 From the back-tees, the par-5 4th requires a very precise drive, later matched by the "eye-of-a-needle" tee-shot needed at the longish par-3 12th, and the pencil-thin landing area for your (blind) second shot at the par-5 10th.